Filed Under Funny 2.0

 Tosh.0 premieres tonight on Comedy Central, which is sort of nets first attempt at doing a series about viral video.
 They’ve become a little cookie-cutter, get funny guy with an over the shoulder shot of the mock web video, make snarky comments.
 Repeat for a half hour.

 Daniel Tosh looks for Tosh.0 be a little different, perhaps realizing that the viral video folks are more than just targets.
-There’s more a little funny to be gained by actually talking to them.
-Here’s a that’s come to the web that I’ve enjoyed, simply because it treated the guy like a human being a little.
-It featured the man who played “Afro Ninja” who fell flat on his face for a black flip.
-Daniel talks with him and give a chance at “Web Redemption”, which looks to be a regular feature for the show.
+There’s more and better jokes to be gained by actually talking with them.
+Here’s a teaser clip from Tosh.0 that I enjoyed, simply because it treats the target like a human being a little.
+It features the man nicknamed “Afro Ninja”, who fell flat on his face when he attempted a back flip.
+Daniel goes over what went wrong and then gives a chance for a “Web Redemption”, which looks to be a regular feature for the show.

 Tosh.0 premieres tonight on Comedy Central at 10 PM.